andrewbaxter/analysis-tools/README.md

 disjoin.py join|disjoin FILE1 FILE2
 ```

+#### In "join" mode:

 Combines lines in FILE1 and FILE2 that match on a key.
 The key is always the first space-delimited word.
 The key is only printed once per line, at the beginning of the line.

+#### In "disjoin" mode:

+Prints lines in FILE2 that do not match any lines in FILE1 by the same matching criteria as "join" mode.